wireless-road/flask-reactjs-template/README.md

 * **/static_** - contains prebuilt frontend SPA page generated using `make ui-build` command.
 Not necessary to put it under git control.
 Did it just for quick launching without installed js/node programms.
 * **Dockerfile**, **docker-compose.yml**, **entrypoint.sh**, **Makefile**, **wait-for-it.sh** used for deploying using docker containers.
 * **requirements.txt** - contains list of used python packets.
 Similar for fronted can be found in **/ui/package.json**.

+## to-do

+* implement failed requests handling.
+* add registration UI form to implement email verification based users registration.
+* add `GraphQL` or `Swagger` to simplify syncronization between backend and frontend during API development.
+* add `react native` template to this project that uses same source base with existing reactJS project and compatible with existing backend and database schema as starting point on mobile application development.

+## user manual

+* login as `guest/guest1` at [flask-reactjs-template](https://flask-reactjs-template.m2m-tele.com/)
+* run `docker-compose up` from root folder of project and access `http://localhost:8887/` using browser.
+Use `guest/guest1` credentials to login.
+* to run without docker: `make ui-install && make ui-build && flask run`.
+But you must setup correct environment variables shown in `database.conf` file to access your local **postgresql** database.

+## security

+Don't place `database.conf` file under git version control.
+Find another way to deliver environment variables to `production` and `development` machines.